Orthelious/PDCP_Spring2019/units/A_BusinessStructures_Agency_Labor/a1_BusinessStructuresAndModels.md

 # [A.1]	Business Structures and Models

-*Three topics in this lecture:*
+*Two topics in this lecture:*

 1. [Introduction to business structures and models](#ibsm)
 1. [Common business structures](#cbs)

 ## <a name="ibsm">Introduction to Business Structures and Models</a>

 You cannot conduct business in a vaccuum.
-You have to interact with others.
-But understanding exactly *who* you are conducting business with can be opaque without a basic understanding of business structures.
+You *have* to interact with others.
+Understanding exactly *who* you are conducting business with is one of the first steps to empowering yourself in everyday business interactions.

 To start making sense of things, we need to answer two of the initial questions: